-- The Metropol Parasols – demonstrating that the spirit of architectural daring is still alive and kicking in Sevilla, the Espacio Metropol Parasols (or the Mushrooms, as they are known locally) were completed in 2010, and are the world’s largest wooden structure.
+- The Metropol Parasol – demonstrating that the spirit of architectural daring is still alive and kicking in Sevilla, the Espacio Metropol Parasol (or the Mushrooms, as they are known locally) were completed in 2010, and are the world’s largest wooden structure.
 Worth seeing just for its gracefully swooping shape, it’s also home to the provisions market, has Roman ruins in the basement and a bar complex and walkways on the top.

 Seville has seen a big increase in the number of hotels to choose from over the last few years, especially in the boutique hotel sector, so here are three of the best.

 - Hospes Casa del Rey de Baeza is a converted Sevillano townhouse with beautiful rustic-looking courtyards and lounges with terracotta-tiled floors.
 But it also has rooms with modern bathrooms, a swimming pool, sundeck and spa.
 It’s in a quiet location, but still within reasonable walking distance of the monuments.